,

 backends from the data in DNS.
 The TTL value of the DNS record (or

-records) will define the time to live of the generated backends.
+records) defines minimum time to live of the generated backends.
 When

 it expires, DNS will be queried again and backends recreated